-International: The World Health Organization (WHO) recommends the hepatitis B vaccine for all newborns, children up to 18 years of age, and all high-risk adults.
+The World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC) recommend the hepatitis B vaccine for all newborns and children up to 18 years of age, and all high-risk adults.
 All infants should receive the first dose of the vaccine in the delivery room or in the first 24 hours of life, preferably within 12 hours.
 (CDC recommends the first dose within 12 hours vs. the WHO recommendation of 24 hours.)
+The HBV vaccine is recommended to anyone who is at high risk of infection.